 How to fix PC blue screen when idle in Windows 11 or 10

-- Update your drivers: Outdated drivers, especially graphics or chipset drivers, can sometimes conflict with power management settings.
+- Old drivers, especially graphics or chipset drivers, can conflict with power management settings.

-- Adjust power settings: Sometimes, simply reverting to a default power plan or adjusting specific settings can resolve conflicts.
-Try selecting the “Balanced” power plan if you’re on a different one.
-You can also try to adjust the time before the computer goes to sleep or turns off the display, among other settings.
+- Sometimes, just going back to the default power plan or tweaking certain settings can fix these issues.
+Try the “Balanced” power plan if you’re using something else.
+You can also change how long before your computer sleeps or turns off the screen, among other settings.

-- Disable selective USB suspending: This feature can sometimes cause issues by turning off USB devices to save power, leading to a BSOD if there’s a conflict.
-Go to the “Change advanced power settings” and disable the “USB selective suspend setting” for both “On battery” and “Plugged in” (for laptops).
+- This feature can cause trouble by shutting off USB devices to save power, which could lead to a BSOD if there’s a conflict.
+Check the “Change advanced power settings” and turn off the “USB selective suspend setting” for both “On battery” and “Plugged in” (for laptops).

-- Check BIOS/UEFI settings: Sometimes, power management issues can stem from settings in your computer’s BIOS or UEFI.
-Accessing and adjusting these settings can vary by manufacturer, so it’s a good idea to refer to your computer or motherboard’s manual for detailed instructions.
-However, once in the BIOS/UEFI, look for settings related to power management, sleep states, or ACPI and consider resetting to default or adjusting them as needed.
+- Sometimes, power management problems come from your computer’s BIOS or UEFI settings.
+How you get into the BIOS/UEFI and what to do once you’re there varies by manufacturer, so check your computer or motherboard’s manual for guidance.
+Once you’re in, look for power management, sleep states, or ACPI settings and consider resetting them to default or tweaking as needed.

 Linked issue: Computer Restarts Randomly in Windows 11 (Fix)

-Faulty or improperly connected hardware components can be significant culprits behind a BSOD, especially when the system is idle.
-Computers might attempt to access a particular component or undergo a self-check during these periods, leading to a crash if an issue is encountered.
-Here’s how to address potential hardware-related problems:
+Faulty or not properly connected hardware parts can be big problem and can certainly cause a BSOD, even when the system is idle.
+Computers might try to use a specific part or check itself during these times, which can lead to a crash if something’s wrong.

-- Test RAM with MemTest86: Faulty RAM can lead to intermittent BSODs.
-MemTest86 is a reliable tool for checking this.
+- Faulty RAM can cause random BSODs.
+MemTest86 is a trusted tool to check this.

-- Monitor system temperatures: An overheating component can cause system instability and BSODs.
-Use a temperature monitoring tool like HWMonitor to check the temperature of your hardware components.
-High temperatures (90°C or above for CPUs, or nearing the maximum threshold for GPUs) can be indicative of overheating.
+- An overheating part can make your system unstable and cause BSODs.
+Use HWMonitor to check the temperature of your hardware parts.
+High temperatures (90°C or higher for CPUs, or close to the maximum limit for GPUs) can mean your computer is overheating.

-- Check the hard drive: A failing hard drive can cause a myriad of issues, including BSODs.
-To quickly check your hard drive for errors and bad sectors, in the command prompt, type
+- A failing hard drive can cause lots of problems, including BSODs.
+To quickly check your hard drive for errors and bad sectors, open the command prompt, type

 chkdsk C: /f /r